jimmyocto/lookerbot/README.md

 # Lookerbot

+### Octopart notes

+Lookerbot is deployed as an ElasticBeanstalk app.
+It has a public address so that it can receive webhooks from Looker.
+The public address is http://lookerbot.octopart.net/.

+All config is handled as environment variables so check here for config and logs. https://us-east-1.console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/environment/configuration?applicationName=lookerbot2&environmentId=e-ap74ccm74i

+### What is Lookerbot?

 Lookerbot integrates [Slack](https://slack.com) and [Looker](https://looker.com) to put all your data at your fingertips.

 With Lookerbot, everyone in your company can easily share data and answer questions instantly.
 Lookerbot can answer questions, send alerts, and more!